 Reason 13: Eliminates Duality

-- Personally, I believe that keeping all of one’s kesh helps the Sikh eliminates the duality in the mind that may come with cutting hair; that Waheguru made the human perfect but somehow the Sikh is not perfect and thus must cut their hair.
+– Perhaps keeping all of one’s kesh helps the Sikh eliminates the mental duality that may come with cutting hair; that Waheguru made the human perfect but somehow the Sikh is not perfect and thus must cut their hair.
 Bringing thoughts and actions in line with each other can help establish inner peace.

 Reason 14: A Common Denominator

-- Since every practicing Sikh keeps long hair, it is the common denominator between all Sikhs.
-It helps connect everyone mentally, reminding Sikhs that they are all striving to reach the same religious, spiritual, social objective, together, says Wylam.
-Long hair across the panth (global Sikh community) psychologically connects Sikhs to their fellow Sikhs.
+– Since every practicing Sikh keeps long hair, it is the common denominator between all Sikhs.
+It helps connect everyone mentally, reminding Sikhs that we are all striving to reach the same religious, spiritual, social objective, together.
+Long hair across the panth psychologically connects Sikhs to their fellow Sikhs.

 Reason 15: Collective Consciousness

-- The contents of an individual Sikh’s consciousness are shared in common with all other Sikhs within the panth, creating solidarity through mutual likeness.
+An individual Sikh’s consciousness has elements that are common to all other Sikhs within the panth (across time and geography), creating solidarity through mutual likeness.
 Such solidarity facilitates the advancement of Sikh interests, objectives, and standards within the panth and also, beyond it.

-- Lastly, collective consciousness in the Sikh context can endow the Sikh panth with unique agency: it contributes to an individual Sikh to think and act in a way that reflects the panthic values.
+Lastly, collective consciousness, in the Sikh context, can endow the Sikh panth with unique agency: it contributes to an individual Sikh to think and act in a way that reflects the panthic values.
 This often promotes positive behavior and deters negative behavior.
-For example, Sikhs who are highly visible (with a beard, long hair, and/or turban) may think twice about stealing, for instance, since it reflects poorly on all other Sikhs.
+For example, Sikhs who are highly visible (with a beard, long hair, and/or turban) may think twice about committing unethical acts, for instance, since it reflects poorly on all other Sikhs.
 As Tom Burns and Erik Egdahl state in The Social Construction of Consciousness, those in collective consciousness, “can be considered to possess agential capabilities: to think, judge, decide, act, reform; to conceptualize self and others as well as self’s actions and interactions; and to reflect.”